April 20th, 2012

 There are a lot of different reasons why you might have poor credit, so the first step is to narrow down the possibilities.

-Pull your whole credit report for free from annualcreditreport.com.
+Pull your TransUnion credit report for free from Credit Karma and your other two reports from AnnualCreditReport.com.

 Go through your report.
 If you see anything that looks wrong, dispute it!
 Errors in your credit report can negatively impact your credit score.